SawFowl/TablistBoard/README.md

 `%max_blocks_limit%` - the maximum limit of blocks a player has (using the economy) \
 `%max_subdivisions_limit%` - the maximum limit of subdivisions a player has (using the economy) \
 `%max_members_limit%` - the maximum limit of members a player has (using the economy)

-All text is specified in the locale files.